 The Internet Education Foundation (IEF) is an entrepreneurial non-profit at the heart of Internet policy in Washington.
-For 20 years IEF has built the most balanced platforms in Internet policy in Washington.
+For over 25 years IEF has built the most balanced platforms in Internet policy in Washington.

 Our State of the Net Fellows